 This broad exposure and passion for the chemistry of living systems allowed her to connect the dots in biology and chemistry to pioneer what she calls cognitive chemistry.
 She is also the author of the upcoming Springer book titled “Molecular Mechanisms of Autonomy in Biological Systems by the Relativity of Code, Energy, and Mass”.
 Dr. Karimi received her Doctor in Veterinary Medicine & PhD in Biochemistry from Shiraz University, her Postdoc in Tissue Engineering from University of South Carolina and Postdoc in Stem Cell Programming from Tulane University.

 Moji is a multidisciplinary entrepreneur and engineer who helps ideate, develop, and commercialize ground-breaking technologies.
 He has a proven track record of taking ideas to market, both at big companies and startups.
-Moji's experiences range from developing advanced deepwater drilling methods to several new biologically inspired technologies with applications in the energy, aerospace, tech, and agriculture industries.
+Moji's experiences range from developing advanced deepwater drilling methods to several new biologically inspired technologies with applications in several industries.